Diabetes

 Upon being referred by a clinician, you can access the myDiabetes platform by visiting the mymhealth website or download the application on an iPhone or Android device.

-Those eligible for CGM in Kent and Medway include:
+Those eligible for CGM in Kent and Medway are:

 The Diabetes Education Referral Hub is for people who have received a diabetes diagnosis (Type 1 or Type 2) and would benefit from structured education programmes.